JetBrains/resharper-fsharp/README.md

 ## Development notes

-The main development is currently being done in `master` branch and builds from this branch are bundled with Rider nightly updates available in [Toolbox App](https://www.jetbrains.com/toolbox/app/).
+`master` is currently the main development branch, and builds from this branch are bundled with nightly Rider builds available via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox/app/).
 When preparing a release or EAP build, changes are cherry-picked to the corresponding release branch like `wave10-rider-release`.

-The project depends on nightly SDK builds and if some particular or previous build is needed it may be changed in [rider-fsharp/build.gradle](rider-fsharp/build.gradle) and [ReSharper.FSharp/Directory.Build.props](ReSharper.FSharp/Directory.Build.props).
+The project usually depends on nightly SDK builds, but a specific SDK version can be referenced in [rider-fsharp/build.gradle](rider-fsharp/build.gradle) and [ReSharper.FSharp/Directory.Build.props](ReSharper.FSharp/Directory.Build.props) if necessary.

-Debugging the backeng plugin is possible by attaching to ReSharper.Host process launched in `runIde` Gradle task.
-To debug the frontend plugin part, start `runIde` task in Debug mode.
+To debug the backend, attach to the ReSharper.Host process launched via the `runIde` Gradle task.
+To debug the frontend, start the `runIde` task in Debug mode.

+## Known issues

-JVM and .NET Rider parts communicate using RdProtocol with APIs available on both sides.
-For plugin backend-frontend communication the RdProtocol should be used as well.
-However, it's not currently possible to extend the protocol from a plugin and should be done in Rider code.
-Some extensions needed for the plugin are already defined there.
-Please check [RIDER-4217](https://youtrack.jetbrains.com/issue/RIDER-4217) for updates.
-Meanwhile if a protocol extension is needed please raise an issue.
+Rider's JVM-based frontend and .NET-based backend communicate using RdProtocol with APIs available on both sides.
+For backend-frontend communication in plugins, RdProtocol should be used as well.
+However, it's not currently possible to extend the protocol from a plugin (watch [RIDER-4217](https://youtrack.jetbrains.com/issue/RIDER-4217) for updates): this should be done directly in Rider code.
+Some extensions needed for the F# plugin are already available, and if you need further protocol extensions before [RIDER-4217](https://youtrack.jetbrains.com/issue/RIDER-4217) is implemented, please [raise an issue](https://youtrack.jetbrains.com/issues/RIDER#newissue=25-1770938).

-Gradle downloads a newer frontend SDK when it is available and keeps it in its caches.
-However, using Gradle cache directory leads to exceeding allowed path length for .NET assembly loader making some ReSharper.Host assemblies fail to load.
-When IntelliJ SDK is set to Rider the following workaround is used: the SDK is copied to the project `build` directory so assemblies can be loaded (assuming the path length is shorter than in the Gradle cache).
+Gradle downloads the latest frontend SDK as soon as it becomes available and keeps it in cache.
+However, using the Gradle cache directory results in exceeding the .NET assembly loader's path length limit, which prevents loading some ReSharper.Host assemblies.
+As a workaround, when IntelliJ SDK is set to Rider, you can copy the SDK to the project's `build` directory.
+Assuming that the resulting path is shorter than the path to the Gradle cache, doing so will fix assembly loading.
 This workaround, however, prevents Rider SDK from being updated automatically by Gradle.
-For details and a workaround please take a look at [gradle-intellij-plugin#234](https://github.com/JetBrains/gradle-intellij-plugin/issues/234).
+For details, see [gradle-intellij-plugin#234](https://github.com/JetBrains/gradle-intellij-plugin/issues/234).

-## Some nearest goals
+## Roadmap

-* Provide PSI modules for scripts (i.e. a ReSharper project context with referenced assemblies and a target framework) to enable ReSharper navigation and other features in such files.
+* Provide PSI modules for scripts (i.e. a ReSharper project context with referenced assemblies and a target framework) to enable ReSharper navigation and other features in script files.
-* Cover more things with tests, e.g. add tests for mapping FCS representations to R# for declared elements and types.
+* Cover more functionality with tests, e.g. add tests for mapping FCS representations to ReSharper for declared elements and types.
+* Set up a public Continuous Integration server for test runs.
+* Enable development on macOS and Linux.